buildkite/on-demand/agent-scheduler/README.md

 Once you have associated your Buildkite Partner Event Source with an Amazon EventBridge bus, you are ready to deploy the `agent-scheduler` stack to your AWS Account.
-You can deploy this stack using the AWS Console on the web or AWS Serverless Application Model CLI on your local device.
+You can deploy this stack using the AWS Console on the web or AWS Serverless Application Model on the command line.

-## Deploy using the CloudFormation Console
+## Deploy using the AWS CloudFormation Web Console

 [![Launch AWS Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=agent-scheduler&templateURL=https://buildkite-on-demand-us-east-1.s3.amazonaws.com/agent-scheduler/latest/template.yml)